Trump presidency faces high stakes in midterm elections | WTOP

-President Donald Trump has been acting like a candidate on the ballot this week, staging daily double-header rallies and blasting out ads for Republicans up for election on Tuesday.
+WASHINGTON (AP) — President Donald Trump has been acting like a candidate on the ballot this week, staging daily double-header rallies and blasting out ads for Republicans up for election on Tuesday.
+Given the stakes…

 WASHINGTON (AP) — President Donald Trump has been acting like a candidate on the ballot this week, staging daily double-header rallies and blasting out ads for Republicans up for election on Tuesday.
 Given the stakes for his presidency, he might as well be.

 White House aides insist the president doesn’t spend much time contemplating defeat, but he has begun to try to calibrate expectations.
-He has focused on the competitive Senate races the final days of his scorched-earth campaign blitz, and has distanced himself from blame should Republicans lose the House.
-If that happens, he intends to claim victory, arguing his efforts on the campaign trail narrowed GOP losses and helped them hold the Senate, according to a person familiar with Trump’s thinking who asked for anonymity because the person was not authorized to discuss White House conversations by name.
+He has focused on the competitive Senate races in the final days of his scorched-earth campaign blitz, and he has distanced himself from blame should Republicans lose the House.
+If that happens, he intends to claim victory, arguing his efforts on the campaign trail narrowed GOP losses and helped them hold the Senate, according to a person familiar with Trump’s thinking who was not authorized to discuss White House conversations by name and spoke on condition of anonymity.

-Throughout the campaign, Trump has been tested out other explanations — pointing to historical headwinds for the party of an incumbent president and complaining about a rash of GOP retirements this year.
-He told the AP last month that he won’t bear any responsibility should Democrats take over.
+Throughout the campaign, Trump has been testing out other explanations — pointing to historical headwinds for the party of an incumbent president and complaining about a rash of GOP retirements this year.
+He told The Associated Press last month that he won’t bear any responsibility should Democrats take over.

-At a rally in West Virginia Friday a defiant Trump brushed off the prospect of a Democratic House takeover.
-“It could happen,” he said, adding “don’t worry about it.
+At a rally in West Virginia on Friday, a defiant Trump brushed off the prospect of a Democratic House takeover.
+“It could happen,” he said, adding, “Don’t worry about it.
 I’ll just figure it out.”

-Should they take the House, Democrats are already plotting to reopen the House Intelligence Committee’s investigation into Trump campaign’s ties to Russia.
+Should they take the House, Democrats are already plotting to reopen the House intelligence committee’s investigation into the Trump campaign’s ties to Russia.
 Other committees are plotting aggressive oversight of Trump’s administration and his web of business interests.
 Some Democrats are looking at using the House Ways and Means Committee to obtain copies of the president’s tax returns after he broke with decades of tradition and withheld them from public scrutiny during his campaign for the White House.

 A slim Republican majority in the House would also present challenges, likely inflaming simmering intraparty disputes.
 First among them would be a potentially bitter leadership fight in the House to replace retiring Speaker Paul Ryan.
 But a narrowed majority would also exacerbate divisions over policy — and continued unified control could leave the GOP facing the blame for gridlock.